leesjensen/240notes/README.md

 ## Method reference

-You can use a method reference as a more concise representation.
+You can use a method reference for any parameter, that is expecting a `Functional Interface`, as a more concise representation.
 This is useful in places like lambda functions or in a switch statement.

 ```java
   Spark.post("/user/register", (r, s) -> service.userRegister(r, s));